Modern Slavery Act Statement

 Our standard form contracts with our key business partners provide for their compliance with the Law and Regulation relating to the sale and purchase of goods.

-The Board has also risk assessed our domestic supply chain and identified that hauliers, providers of agency labour and sub contract cleaning services to our Group are potentially more at risk of been in contravention of the Act.
+The Board has also risk assessed our domestic supply chain and identified that hauliers, providers of agency labour and sub contract cleaning services to our Group are potentially more at risk of being in contravention of the Act.
 To mitigate this risk during the year we have written to all suppliers of these goods and services requesting that they provide written assurances that they are in compliance with international conventions regarding human rights, including those relating to slavery or human trafficking, and are not aware of any slavery or human trafficking in their supply chains.

 Linked to the UK Timber Trade Federation Responsible Purchasing Policy (RPP) we visit overseas suppliers periodically and carry out detailed due diligence on them.
 We are in the process of reviewing and updating the procedures we use to check our risk assessed overseas suppliers and their supply chains in line with developing UK Timber Trade Federation RPP guidelines to incorporate due diligence to ensure they are in compliance with international conventions on human rights, specifically those relating to slavery or human trafficking.